kunalbhat/sinatra-shell/README.md

 - rbenv
 - Bundler
-- Heroku CLI

 ### Run the script

-When run, this file creates a new folder in the current directory and generates the folders and files for a basic Sinatra project.
+When run, this file creates a new folder in the current directory and generates inside that the folders and files for a basic Sinatra project.

 You can run the script a few ways (`bash`, `sh`, etc.):